janalexxxx/local-multiplayer-ar.github.io/Tutorials/00 Unity Code Architecture & Organization/README.md

 	* `NPC` class that handles the NPC logic
 	* etc.

 * Use inheritance to create different versions of the same class.
 For example you can create a basic `Player` class that defines the variables and methods that every player in your game has defined.
-Then you can create separate implementations of players for your game using inheritance (eg. `public class Soldier : Player', `public class Wizard : Player`)
+Then you can create separate implementations of players for your game using inheritance (eg. `public class Soldier : Player`, `public class Wizard : Player`)

 Aim for keeping classes as small as possible.
 When you feel that a class starts getting clumsy, think about how you could separate its logic into individual components.